r4eiou/Checkers-C/README.md

 # sample1

-Game of checkers written in C prograMming language
+Game of checkers written in C programming language